zambal/elmdb/README.md

 This is an Erlang NIF for OpenLDAP's Lightning Memory-Mapped Database (LMDB) database library.
 LMDB is an fast, compact key-value data store developed by Symas for the OpenLDAP Project.
 It uses memory-mapped files, so it has the read performance of a pure in-memory database while still offering the persistence of standard disk-based databases, and is only limited to the size of the virtual address space, (it is not limited to the size of physical RAM).
 LMDB was originally called MDB, but was renamed to avoid confusion with other software associated with the name MDB.
 See the [LMDB docs](http://lmdb.tech/doc/) for more information about LMDB itself.

 As far as I know, two other Erlang NIF libraries exist for LMDB: [alepharchives/emdb](https://github.com/alepharchives/emdb) and [gburd/lmdb](https://github.com/gburd/lmdb).
 Reasons for developing another wrapper are that both libraries only offer a small subset of LMDB's functionality and their architecture prevents them from offering more of LMDB's functionality.
-The reason for this is that all read and writes in LMDB are wrapped in transactions and that all operations in a write transaction need to be performed on the same thread. [alepharchives/emdb](https://github.com/alepharchives/emdb) performs all operations on the calling thread and since Erlang's scheduler might move a process to a different scheduler/thread at any time, it can not be guaranteed that all operations in a transaction will be performed on the same thread. [gburd/lmdb](https://github.com/gburd/lmdb) uses an asynchronous thread pool, probably lifted from an early [eleveldb](https://github.com/basho/eleveldb) version.
-This means that every operation might be scheduled to a different thread from the pool.
-Elmdb solves this by creating one background thread per LMDB environment and serializing all write transactions to these threads.
+The reason for this is that all read and writes in LMDB are wrapped in transactions and that all operations in a write transaction need to be performed on the same thread.

+[alepharchives/emdb](https://github.com/alepharchives/emdb) performs all operations on the calling thread and since Erlang's scheduler might move a process to a different scheduler/thread at any time, it can not be guaranteed that all operations in a transaction will be performed on the same thread.

+[gburd/lmdb](https://github.com/gburd/lmdb) uses an asynchronous thread pool, developed by Gregory Burd at Basho Technologies.
+Having a thread pool means that every operation might be scheduled to a different thread from the pool, which starts to be a problem for LMDB when executing transactions with multiple operations.

+Elmdb solves this by creating one background thread per LMDB environment and serializing all write transactions to this thread.
 This means that Erlang applications can safely perform write transactions concurrently, with the only caveat that as long as a write transaction is active, it will block all other write transactions.
-However, LMDB itself enforces the same limit by serializing write transactions internally too, so the performance degredation of serializing all transaction operations to a single thread is fairly small.
+However, LMDB itself enforces the same limit by serializing write transactions internally too, so the performance degredation of serializing all transaction operations to a single thread is fairly small and since the calls are asynchronous, the Erlang scheduler isn't blocked.

 Quick Overview
 --------------